EanNewton/FamBot/README.md

   + !lore add [USER] [TEXT] --- Add a new lore entry of [TEXT] with the author set as [USER] at the current date and time.
 Note that the [USER] must be a single word, any text after the first whitespace will be part of [TEXT].
 Administrators may add a :x: reaction to the "!lore add" message to remove the entry.

 ## !dict <a name = "!dict"></a>
 Returns the English Wiktionary entry for a word or phrase.
 This does not necessarily need to be an English word, it simply needs to have an entry in the https://en.wiktionary.org site.
+Due to Discord's character limit for Embed objects, words with very long entries may not return anything.

 Aliased names for the command are:
 + !dict